sedol1339/files/abstracts.md

     - This makes it possible to study the training of NNs in function space instead of parameter space
     - We observe NTK behavior for wide networks, and compare it to the infinite-width limit
     - We suggest a theoretical motivation for early stopping

+Jastrzębski, S., Kenton, Z., Ballas, N., Fischer, A., Bengio, Y., & Storkey, A. (2018).
+On the Relation Between the Sharpest Directions of DNN Loss and the SGD Step Length. arXiv, 1807.05031.
+Retrieved from https://arxiv.org/abs/1807.05031v6

+    - This paper shows that the maximal Hessian eigenvalue grows, peaks and then declines during training
+    - This implies that gradient descent trajectories tend to enter higher positive curvature regions of the loss landscape before eventually finding the desired flatter regions

 Kaiser, Ł., & Bengio, S. (2018).
 Discrete Autoencoders for Sequence Models. arXiv, 1801.09797.
 Retrieved from https://arxiv.org/abs/1801.09797v1